MangoTheCat/blog_rstats_gender/README.md

 ```

 From Maelle's great collage I already knew not all profile pictures are of people and the Face API does not return any predictions in these cases.
-There are also some instances the Face API wrongfully didnt detect a face (sorry Hillary Parker).
+There are also some instances the Face API wrongfully didn't detect a face (sorry Hillary Parker).
 Altogether the Face API detected  314 faces and the proportion of women among the #rstat faces is 20.4%.

 This value is our first estimate and to assess its accuracy I want to compare it with other estimates.
 I have tried my best to find other sources but that has proven harder than I thought.
 Below I have plotted my estimate with estimates based on Dutch labour statistics^[CBS.nl / Arbeidsvolume naar bedrijfstak en geslacht / 62-63 IT- en informatiedienstverlening], Google diversity statistics^[Google Diversity 2015 (http://www.google.com/diversity/)] and the StackOverflow Developer Survey^[Developer Survey Results 2017 (https://insights.stackoverflow.com/survey/2017#demographics)].